zellwk/zellwk.com/src/posts/2018-08-29-good-frontend-developer.md

 When I talk about design, I mean both visual design and interaction design.

-**We're the best people to work on design because we know how the web works**.
+**We're the best person to work on design because we know how the web works**.
 We know what can be done and what cannot be done.
 We also know how people use the web.
 And we care enough to keep ourselves updated.

 **We are not here to take over a designer's job**.
 They have their skill set, and we have ours.
 We augment each other.